NorwegianBread/ItemChat/README.md

 Showing off your items is as simple as typing '[i]' in your Chat Bar, and It will pop up with a hoverable item.

+The format for showing your item in chat can also be configured via "item_chat.json" in your config folder!

 ## Client or Server?

 Only Required Server-side, But works in Single-player including "Open to LAN".